 Conclusion

-If you are one of the qualified medical personnel considering moving to the UK in 2024, evaluate the recent Health and Care Visa changes.
-The increased minimum threshold might prevent you from taking jobs with some employers.
+If you are a qualified medical professional considering moving to the UK in 2024, consider the recent changes to the Health and Care Visa.
+The increased minimum threshold may prevent you from accepting jobs with specific employers.
 They must review their pay structures to meet the new requirements.
 Furthermore, if you have dependents and apply for a care job, you cannot bring them to the UK.

-Before applying, discuss your situation with a UK immigration lawyer.
+Before applying, consult with a UK immigration lawyer to discuss your situation.
 They can provide professional legal guidance and assist with your application.